ChrisF1976/MMM-Cookidoo/README.md

 ## Interactive Notifications:
 The module listens for the following notifications:
-- Cookidoo_view: Simulates a click on the "View Recipe" link.
+- `Cookidoo_view`: Simulates a click on the "View Recipe" link and opens it as a seperate window overlay.
+- `Cookidoo_view_close`: Close the window overlay again.
-- Cookidoo_add: Simulates a click on the Cookidoo container link.
+- `Cookidoo_add`: Simulates a click on the Cookidoo container link.
 To trigger these notifications from another module or custom script, use:
 ```
 this.sendNotification("Cookidoo_view");
+// or
+this.sendNotification("Cookidoo_view_close");
 // or
 this.sendNotification("Cookidoo_add");
 ```